-A completely new requirement in the 2012 Code relates to contracts under which patient organisations provide consultancy or other services to companies.
+A completely new requirement in the 2012 Code related to contracts under which patient organisations provide consultancy or other services to companies.
 Clause 23.8 specifies the criteria which contracts for such services must meet, to the extent relevant to the particular arrangement.
 A list of patient organisations that have been engaged to provide significant contracted services must be published for the first time by the end of the first quarter of 2013 and cover activities commenced on or after 1 January 2012 or ongoing on that date.

-Companies should ensure that such contracts comply with the criteria in Clause 23.8 and take steps to ensure that when the time comes they will be able to readily source the information to be published.
+Companies should ensure that such contracts comply with the criteria in Clause 23.8 and take steps to ensure that they are able to readily source the information to be published.

-Under the 2012 Code hospitality can be provided in certain circumstances to patient carers (supplementary information to Clause 23.2).
+Under the 2012 Code hospitality can be provided in circumstances to patient carers (supplementary information to Clause 23.2).

-24) The Internet
+26) The Internet